admiralbolt/skrim/README.md

 ### Balance Changes
 * Demolition now gives more xp for setting off tnt, and more xp for killing creepers, depending on type.
+* Buffed experience for botany, cooking, and farming.

 ### Bug fixes
 * You can now craft custom items again without crashing things!